grantjfoster/vmg-prelim/Score_Datasets/Readme.md

-This folder contains the datasets that includes city, longitude, latitude and score which will be used for the google maps API.
+For Score_DataSets

+This directory holds the scores for each specific sport that will be used for implementation into the heatmap.
+For each sport, the relevant weather datasets were imported and scored according to optimal conditions.
+The scaled scores were then added up to give a final score that would be the weight of that time in the heatmap.